DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Made a common useDots() fn to sort out relative file/dir paths, for use both by pklIniRead() and the new _seekBaseLayout().
 * EPKL v1.4.3: Ortho help images.
 WIP.
 	- Split KbdType into KbdType (ANS/ISO) and GeoType (RowS/Orth; RowS is default) in init, by the first hyphen.
-		- Can use a KbdType like `ANS-Orth` in layout files.
+		- Can then use a KbdType like `ANS-Orth` in layout files.
 	- Made a matrix/ortho image template, for ortho variants such as Curl w/o Angle, and more compact help images.
 		- Removed the Space/Modifier row.
 Added Space and AltGr at the lower right, in yellow.
 No Backspace nor Enter.
 		- One extra column, with Grave - ISO - Ext marker - Shift.
 Saves 2u (15u -> 13u) and one row (5r -> 4r).